Home / publications / briefings /

 Quarterly data on people given status under ARAP and ACRS refer to the quarter that the person arrived in the UK and not the quarter in which they received status.

-Around 51% of all arrivals under the schemes took place in one quarter – Q3 2021, which included the ‘Operation Pitting’ evacuation from Afghanistan (13–28 August).
-Provisional operational data show that 2,000 people were evacuated before the start of Operation Pitting, followed by another 15,000 during its 16 days (though the latter figure includes some people who did not need resettlement, such as British nationals).
+Around 41% of all arrivals under the schemes took place in the third quarter of 2021, which included the evacuation from Afghanistan.
+Provisional operational data showed that 2,000 people were evacuated before the start of the evacuation, followed by another 15,000 during the 16 days it lasted (this includes some people who did not need resettlement, such as British nationals).

-Resettlements under ARAP and ACRS declined after the evacuation and were paused between November 2023 and July 2023, until secure accommodation could be provided for eligible applicants.
-However, they increased notably thereafter (Figure 1).
+Resettlements under the Afghan schemes declined after the evacuation and were paused between November 2022 and July 2023, until secure accommodation could be provided for eligible applicants.
+However, resettlements increased notably once they were resumed.

 Figure 1